If you have a concern and aren’t quite sure how to address it, you have come to the right place.

 Informal meetings and discussions between persons directly involved in a Grievance are essential at the outset of a dispute and should be encouraged at all stages.
 An equitable solution should be sought before persons directly involved in the case have stated official or public positions that might tend to polarize the dispute and render a solution more difficult.
 At no time shall any of the persons directly or indirectly involved in the case use the fact of such informal discussion, the fact that a Grievance has been filed, or the character of the informal discussion for the purpose of strengthening the case for or against persons directly involved in the dispute or for any purpose other than the settlement of the Grievance.

-Any student who believes he/she/they has a Grievance shall file a Statement of Grievance with the Grievance Officer, Vice President Pena at email@example.com within 20 days of the incident on which the Grievance is based, or 20 days after the student learns of the basis for the Grievance, whichever is later.
+Any student who believes he/she/they has a Grievance shall file a State of Grievance with the Grievance Officer, Vice President JP Schumacher at email@example.com within 20 days of the incident on which the grievance is based, or 20 days after the student learns of the basis for the Grievance, whichever is later.
 The Statement of Grievance must be filed whether or not the student has already initiated efforts at an informal resolution if the student wishes the grievance to become official.
-Within two days following receipt of the Statement of Grievance Form, the Grievance Officer Vice President Pena, shall advise the student of his/her/their rights and responsibilities under these procedures, and assist the student, if necessary, in the final preparation of the Statement of the Grievance form.
+Within two days following receipt of the Statement of Grievance Form, the Grievance Officer Vice President JP Schumacher, shall advise the student of his/her/their rights and responsibilities under these procedures, and assist the student, if necessary, in the final preparation of the Statement of the Grievance form.

 If at the end of 20 days following the filing of the Statement of Grievance, there is no informal resolution of the complaint which is satisfactory to the student, the student shall have the right to request a Grievance hearing.